Opentrons/http-api-beta/readme.md

 If you’re not already familiar with these things, let us know.
 We won’t be able to provide detailed support, but we might be able to point you to some learning resources.

+# Getting Help

+For beta-related help, post on the [beta forum](https://community.opentrons.com/c/beta/http/6).

+For non-beta-related help, [contact Opentrons Support](https://opentrons.com/contact-support/) or visit our [Help Center](http://support.opentrons.com/).

 # Sharing Feedback

-Share feedback by emailing  [beta@opentrons.com](applewebdata://2A956D69-64A2-432B-880B-381DED88BF33/beta@opentrons.com) .
+Share feedback by emailing beta@opentrons.com or posting on the [beta forum](https://community.opentrons.com/c/beta/http/6).

-If you have any thoughts on the current API, or our  [future plans](https://coda.io/d/Opentrons-HTTP-Platform-API-Beta_di2AUgtv1iy/Future-plans_suIju)  for it, please share them! **We need your help to make this API great. ❤️**
+If you have any thoughts on the current API, or our [future plans](#future-plans) for it, please share them! **We need your help to make this API great. ❤️**

 We’d love to hear about:
 * Bugs that you run into.